ChaoticLee/ChaoticLee/README.md

 # ✨Hi!
 I'm Hailie
  > A recent mathematics graduate trying to develop their skills in programming!
 I studied Computational Mathematics using C++, git, and Python.
 Currently, I am working on developing my skills in Full-stack development.
-Currently I am employed, and doing this as a hobby to get back into programming.
+Currently I am employed in the medical field (non-clinical), and doing this as a hobby to get back into programming.
+I am currently interested in Web Development and Game Development

-I'm so fr, I don't know what i'm going to make as a project...
-Thanks though for checking this out if you did!
 ##   🔭 Learned Languages
 I have a brief understanding of the languages below.
 Often used in class repositories that I did not clone :sob: I used the languages to:
 - Create 3d graphics